No. 1 Gonzaga rolls over most recent champ Virginia, 98-75

 The matchup of one of the best offenses in the country against one of the best defenses wasn’t much of a contest, with Gonzaga shooting 60% with superior ball movement and screening.
 Virginia hadn’t allowed an opponent to shoot better than 40% this season.

+“We needed this,” Virginia coach Tony Bennett said when asked if a 1,200-mile trip for an added game was worth it for the program that won the 2019 NCAA Tournament before last season’s event was canceled by the pandemic.

+“We need to play against some teams that are high, major caliber.
+This was the first time and we weren’t ready for it.
+It was too much.
+You can’t hide forever.
+This was important but painful.
+I wish it wasn’t as poor of a showing as it was.”

-The Zags’ offense was so efficient, Virginia coach Tony Bennett tried to slow it by using a timeout three times when the media break was set for the next dead ball.
+The Zags’ offense was so efficient, Bennett tried to slow it by using a timeout three times when the media break was set for the next dead ball.
 The last of those came after Kispert’s two long 3s and a putback from Timme that put Gonzaga ahead 62-38 early in the second half.

+“You’ve just got to be really aggressive, yet super confident,” said Kispert, who was 11 of 15 from the field.
+“There’s an old saying that you’re never more open than when you first catch the ball.
+So a lot of my shots didn’t really touch my hands for very long.”

 BIG PICTURE